European Higher Education Area and Bologna process

 The Yerevan Ministerial Communiqué and Fourth Bologna Policy Forum Statement were adopted at the ninth EHEA Ministerial Conference 2015.

-Fifty-third meeting of the Bologna Follow-Up Group Board in Olso, 30 March 2017.
+Fifty-fifth meeting of the Bologna Follow-Up Group Board in Saint Petersburg, 26 September 2017.

 The European University Association (EUA) will organise 1st European Learning & Teaching Forum on 28-29 September 2017 in Paris, France.

 The Academic Ethics Centre of the Mykolas Romeris University (MRU) organizes an international conference in Vilnius, Lithuania.